 - Endometriosis: Associated with excess estrogen

-Key Similarities Between PCOS & Endometriosis
+Key Similarities Between PMOS & Endometriosis

 Menstrual Patterns: